-Buying or selling a home?
+Buying or selling a home in Fort Worth?

-Below are my nine steps to purchasing a home.
+These are my nine steps to purchasing a home.

-Step 1 – Prepare to buy
+Step 1 – Get ready to buy a home

 This is where I come in.

-We'll talk about the mortgage and housing industries, other economic factors that could affect your purchase today or in the future.
+We'll talk about neighborhoods, school districts in the Fort Worth area, the mortgage industry, and any other economic factors that may affect your purchase today or in the future.

-Step 3 – Start house hunting
+Step 3 – Start your home search

-Step 4 – Get a grasp of the housing market
+Step 4 – Understand the market

 Step 6 – Negotiate

-Step 7 – Get your loan
+Step 7 – Get financing